PhilipPragerUrbina/DOGERAY2/README.md

 3. If your model is not rendering correctly, make sure the scale of the model is not overly huge(>1000 units wide).
 Check out the Wiki for more info on file formats, common issues, usage, and decisions.

-## Dependecies:
+## Dependencies:
 1. CUDA
 2. SDL2(Included in release)

-(Also requires fairly recent Nvidia GPU to run)
+(Also requires a fairly recent Nvidia GPU to run)

 ## Some learnings from this project:
 * Polymorphism and Serialization
-* Power of Compiler Optimization
+* Power of compiler Optimization
-* Using specifications to figure out how to utilize industry standar files
+* Using specifications to figure out how to utilize industry standard files
 * Casting types and working with raw image data
-* Organizing Object oreinted c++
+* Organizing Object oriented  c++
 * Using GUI toolkits
 * Managing program lifecycle and memory
 * Matrix and Vector transformations